Saint Jerome Emiliani, Priest, 1481–1537

-Once he started sprinting away from that prison fortress, it was like St. Jerome never stopped running.
-He studied, was ordained a priest, and travelled throughout northern Italy founding orphanages, hospitals, and homes for orphans, abandoned children, fallen women, and outcasts of all kinds.
-Exercising his priestly ministry in a Europe newly split by Protestant heresies, Jerome also wrote perhaps the first question and answer catechism in order to inculcate Catholic doctrine in his charges.
+Once he started sprinting away from that prison fortress, it was like Saint Jerome never stopped running.
+He studied, was ordained a priest, and travelled throughout Northern Italy founding orphanages, hospitals, and homes for abandoned children, fallen women, and outcasts of all kinds.
+Exercising his priestly ministry in a Europe newly split by Protestant heresies, Jerome also wrote perhaps the first question-and-answer catechism in order to inculcate Catholic doctrine in his charges.
 Like so many saints, he seemed to be everywhere at once, caring for everyone except himself.
-While tending to the sick he became infected and died in 1537, a martyr to generosity.
+While tending to the sick, he became infected and died in 1537, a martyr to generosity.
 He was, naturally, the kind of man who attracted followers.
 They eventually formed into a religious Congregation and received ecclesiastical approbation in 1540.
-St. Jerome was canonized in 1767 and named the patron saint of orphans and abandoned children in 1928.
+Saint Jerome was canonized in 1767 and named the Patron Saint of orphans and abandoned children in 1928.

-St. Jerome Emiliani, you overcame confinement to live a fruitful life dedicated to God and man.
-Help all who are confined in any way—physically, financially, emotionally, spiritually, or psychologically—to overcome whatever binds them and to live a life without bitterness dedicated to the needy of any kind, especially those who know not God.
+Saint Jerome Emiliani, you overcame confinement to live a fruitful life dedicated to God and man.
+Help all who are confined in any way—physically, financially, emotionally, spiritually, or psychologically—to overcome whatever binds them and to live a life without bitterness.